bentomhall/nih-system/monsters/Creatures.md

 **_Bite_**. _Melee Weapon Attack:_ +4 to hit, reach 5 ft., one creature. _Hit:_ 7 (1d10 + 2) piercing damage, and the target must make a DC 11 Constitution saving throw, taking 18 (4d8) poison damage on a failed save, or half as much damage on a successful one.
 If the poison damage reduces the target to 0 hit points, the target is stable but poisoned for 1 hour, even after regaining hit points, and is paralyzed while poisoned in this way.

-A **phase spider** possesses the magical ability to phase in and out of the Ethereal Plane.
-It seems to appear out of nowhere and quickly vanishes after attacking.
-Its movement on the Ethereal Plane before coming back to the Material Plane makes it seem like it can teleport.

 #### Poisonous Snake

 _Tiny beast, unaligned_